How Fuel Management Sustains a Competitive Advantage Amid Crashing Markets

-Because of the time-lag in the DOE index’s update, any volatility in the released price that happens between the Monday evening release and that same time the next week is lost in reimbursement calculations.
+Because of the time-lag in the DOE index’s update, any price changes in the that occur between the Monday evening release and that same time the next week is lost in reimbursement calculations.

-On the same day of this publication’s release, Friday, March 13th, shippers using the DOE index will overpay carriers by over 89 cents per gallon on average.
+During the week of April 20th shippers using the DOE index overpaid carriers by anywhere from 88 cents to over 107 cents per gallon on average.

 The only way to eliminate the distortion and inaccuracies of this common reimbursement mechanism is to use a market-based approach like Fuel Recovery—the industry’s only fuel management program that uses data that is updated daily, geography dependent, and measured at the wholesale level.

 Read how Breakthrough Fuel Recovery calculates our shippers’ fuel reimbursements with a market-based approach, here.